Maria Shriver: First Lady of California

 In 2008, Shriver launched her WE Invest Program, which provides training, mentoring, support networks, microloans and other resources to help women launch or grow their businesses.
 In June 2009, she expanded WE Invest nationally through a partnership with Kiva, creating the first-ever online peer-to-peer microlending program in the U.S. Shriver is credited with coming up with the idea to bring Kiva's international micro-lending model to the United States.

 Shriver is co-chair of The California Museum for History, Women and the Arts and she has been credited with revitalizing the state museum during her tenure.
 Shriver created the California Hall of Fame in 2006 at the Museum to honor legendary Californians such as Cesar Chavez, Clint Eastwood, Walt Disney, Amelia Earhart, Ronald Reagan, John Steinbeck, Rita Moreno, Earl Warren, Julia Morgan, Leland Stanford, Dorothea Lange and others.
 In November 2008, Shriver launched the California Legacy Trails, a first-of-its-kind web-based multimedia learning tool designed to help students learn California history.

 On February 3, 2008, Shriver endorsed Senator Barack Obama for the 2008 Democratic presidential nomination.
 The endorsement was given at a UCLA rally featuring Caroline Kennedy (Shriver's cousin), Oprah Winfrey, Stevie Wonder, and Obama's wife Michelle Obama.
 Governor Schwarzenegger had endorsed Senator John McCain for the Republican presidential nomination a few days earlier on January 31, 2008.
 Later that year, as in 2004, Shriver was in attendance at the Democratic National Convention when her uncle Ted Kennedy spoke.

 In May 2009, Shriver planted the first edible garden at a state capitol in what once was a flower bed.
 She teamed up with Alice Waters on the project.
 The food grown in the organic garden is distributed to local food banks.
 Shriver has been an advocate for edible gardens and chairs the California School Garden Network that has doubled the number of gardens in state schools from 3,000 to 6,000 since 2004.

 Return to NBC News

 On April 30, 2013, NBC announced that Shriver would join the network again as a special anchor working on issues surrounding the shifting roles of women in American life.

 On October 18, 2013, Shriver returned to the anchor desk on Today, filling-in for Savannah Guthrie for the first time since 1998 as co-anchor with Matt Lauer.

 Business

+She was one of the executive producers of Still Alice (2014).

 In May 2022, Shriver was reported to be an early investor in Dave's Hot Chicken, an American fast food chain, alongside a number of celebrities including Drake and Samuel L. Jackson.